ccleberg/cmc.pub/content/blog/2022-11-07-self-hosting-matrix.md

 ## Open Firewall & Router Ports

-If you use a firewall on the server, open the `8448` port for discovery and federation, as well as the normal web server ports if you\'re using a reverse proxy.
+If you use a firewall on the server, open the `8448` port for discovery and federation, as well as the normal web server ports if you're using a reverse proxy.
 If you want additional services, such as voice calls, you will need to read the Synapse documentation to see which ports need to be opened for those features.

-Here\'s an example of the Universal Firewall (UFW) software:
+Here's an example of the Universal Firewall (UFW) software:

 ```sh
 # Matrix port